openshift-pipelines/pipelines-as-code/README.md

 # Pipelines as Code

-Pipelines as Code, an opinionated CI based on OpenShift Pipelines / Tekton.
+Pipelines as Code is an opinionated CI based on OpenShift Pipelines / Tekton.

 ## Introduction

 Pipelines as Code let you use the pipelines as Code flow directly with OpenShift Pipelines.

-Pipelines as Code technique can be described in this web page [https://www.thoughtworks.com/radar/techniques/pipelines-as-code](https://www.thoughtworks.com/radar/techniques/pipelines-as-code) it allows you to have your pipelines "sits and live" inside the same repository where your code is.
+The Pipelines as Code technique can be described in this web page [https://www.thoughtworks.com/radar/techniques/pipelines-as-code](https://www.thoughtworks.com/radar/techniques/pipelines-as-code) it allows you to have your pipelines "sits and live" inside the same repository where your code is.

-The goal of Pipelines as Code is to let you write your [Tekton](https://tekton.cd) templates within your repository and let Pipelines as Code runs and reports the pipeline status on Pull Request or branch push.
+The goal of Pipelines as Code is to let you define your [Tekton](https://tekton.cd) templates inside your source code repository and have the pipeline run and report the status of the execution when triggered by a Pull Request or a branch push.

 ## Components

-Pipelines as Code leverage on this technologies :
+Pipelines as Code is built on the following technologies :

 - [Tekton Triggers](github.com/tektoncd/triggers): A Tekton Triggers
-  EventListenner is spun up in a central namespace (`pipelines-as-code`).
-The EventListenner listen for webhook events and acts upon it.
+  EventListener is spun up in a central namespace (`pipelines-as-code`).
+The EventListener is the service responsible for listening to webhook events and acting upon it.

-- Repository CRD: A new CRD introduced with Pipelines as Code, It allows the user to specify which repo is started in which namespace they want.
+- Repository CRD: The Repository CRD is a new API introduced in the Pipelines as Code project.
+This CRD is used to define the association between the source code repository and the
+Kubernetes namespace in which the corresponding Pipelines are run.

 - Web VCS support.
 When iterating over a Pull Request, status and control is done on the platform.